mmontes11/k8s-bootstrap/README.md

 ./bootstrap.sh
 ```

-### Raspberry Pi 5 NVMe storage nodes

-Storage nodes booting from onboard NVMe are provisioned with a dedicated raw partition
-for rook-ceph.
-See [docs/rpi5-nvme-storage-node.md](docs/rpi5-nvme-storage-node.md) for
-the migration runbook — including the golden-image flow used to set up the remaining
-nodes — and [scripts/cleanup-nvme.sh](scripts/cleanup-nvme.sh) (wipes the rook-ceph
-partition, `/dev/nvme0n1p3` by default; no checks, the caller provides the target device).

 ### Add worker node to a existing Talos cluster

 Generate the Kubernetes configuration files from the Talos control-plane and copy them to the target node: